rolandsarosy/unreal-engine-oss/Logging/README.md

-# Log On Screen with Netroles first.
+# Log On Screen with Netroles first

 A simple extension of `GEEngine->AddOnScreenDebugMessage` that adds a netrole prefix to the message.

 ## Usage example